BUPT-GAMMA/OpenHGNN/README.md

 ```bash
 python main.py -m GTN -d imdb4GTN -t node_classification -g 0 --use_best_config
 ```

-It is under development, and we release it in a nightly build version.
-For now, we just give some new models, such as HetGNN, NSHE, GTN, MAGNN, RSHN.

 **Note**: If you are interested in some model, you can refer to the below models list.